 Q: How will I know if you need me?

-A: Parents will be required to give the SBP leaders a cell phone number that will be on for the duration of the Convention.
-Please set your phone to vibrate if you attend a Workshop.
+A: Parents will be required to give the SBP leaders a cell phone number for a phone that will be on for the duration of the conference.
+Please set your phone to Vibrate if you attend a workshop.
 Should the SBP staff need you, they will call your cell phone.